Creature Catalogue: Reception

-Tim Brinsley reviewed the Creature Catalogue for White Dwarf #85.
+Tim Brinsley reviewed the Creature Catalogue for White Dwarf No. 85.
 Brinsley quipped that the book "is basically a Monster Manual for the D&D game".
 He noted that the book was produced in the UK, and believed that unlike TSR UK's last attempt at a monster book, "the disappointing Fiend Folio with its many one-use creatures", there was a lot in this book to recommend it.
 Brinsley felt that organizing the book in sections by type of creature rather than just alphabetically like AD&D's Monster Manuals "should certainly make life easier for those DMs who design their own adventures, and know what sort of monster they want, rather than by name".
 He also felt that the comprehensive references to all the monsters appearing in the D&D boxed sets would solve the problem of having to remember in which set a particular monster appears.
 He concluded the review by stating, "basically, this book contains all you could ever wish to know about monsters in the D&D game, no matter what level your characters are ... if you've ever felt constrained by the limited range of D&D monsters, then this book is for you."